voverius/voverius/README.md

 <h4 align="justify">
-  Experienced Data Engineer and Software Developer with a background in Mechanical Engineering and a deep passion for Data Science, Machine Learning, and AI.
+Software Developer with a background in Mechanical Engineering and a deep passion for Data Science, Machine Learning, and AI.
 I have hands-on experience building resilient data systems, creating predictive models, and optimizing processes to tackle complex, data-driven challenges.
 Here, you'll find a collection of my projects that reflect my dedication to continuous learning and delivering meaningful solutions.
 </h4>

 <!-- </td><td valign="top" width="50%"> -->